 Backlink building has become more of an art form than an exact science, especially since Google’s algorithm updates have all but eradicated the old ways of building links.
 Today, quality matters far more than quantity, and if you want a chance at SEO success, you’ll need to make sure your SEO backlink profile is as perfect as it can be.

-I mention this last, but it’s probably the most important ingredient of your entire backlink profile.
+- Diversity.
 The diversity of your backlink strategy is fundamental, and it applies to almost every area of link building.
 You need a diverse range of sources, a diverse range of link types, and a diverse range of text to back them up.
-The more diversified your strategy is, the more natural it seems, and the less likely you’ll be to get a penalty.

 Backlinks are still a vital component of search engine optimization, but in order to build your domain authority without suffering a penalty, it’s important to ensure a safe and natural-seeming backlink profile.